Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 The comparison driver:

 - compiles the JHV Java code and the `JHVMetadataDump.java` helper
-- opens representative FITS files from the documented validation suite
+- opens FITS files from the documented validation suite
 - instantiates `FitsMetaData` (the JHV class that interprets the FITS metadata into the derived image/WCS quantities used by the program) on the Java side